What Is PHI Compliance?

 - Protects patient health information and thus helps prevent any data breaches

-- Undertakes the job of preventing the actual loss, any loss of control, security compromises, unauthorized PHI access or unauthorized PII acquisitions.
+- Undertakes the job of preventing the actual loss, any loss of control, security compromises, unauthorized PHI access, or illegal PII acquisitions.

-- Alert reports are generated based on severity of any attempts being made towards security breaches towards PHI and PII.
+- Alert reports are generated based on the severity of any attempts made towards security breaches towards PHI and PII.

-- Making the healthcare firms gain a greater level visibility on who is accessing and using their health related data, and where that is going, and also how it is being transmitted, and to whom it is being sent etc.
+- Making the healthcare firms gain more significant level visibility on who is accessing and using their health-related data, and where that is going, and also how it is transmitted, and to whom it is sent, etc.

 - User Access Control helps in controlling the user-level access of PHI and PII.

-- System logging trail is generation for user activity done on PHI and PII.
+- The system logging trail is a generation for user activity done on PHI and PII.

-- Mechanism for intrusion detection also exists wherein it is monitored that who is attempting to access PHI and PII from outside the perimeter of the hospital network
+- The mechanism for intrusion detection also exists wherein it is monitored that who is attempting to access PHI and PII from outside the perimeter of the hospital network